danogray/aws-ibm-i-modernization-carddemo/README.md

 <br/>

-## Installation on the mainframe
+## Installation on the IBM i

-To install this repository on the mainframe please follow the following steps
+To install this repository on the IBM i please follow the following steps

 1. Clone this repository to your local development environment

-2. Create datasets on the mainframe  hold the code
+2. Create datasets on the IBM i  hold the code
    * It is recommended to group them under a High Level Qualifier (HLQ)for all your datasets.
-   * Upload the following application source folders from the main branch of git repository on to your mainframe using $INDFILE or your preferred upload tool.
+   * Upload the following application source folders from the main branch of git repository on to your IBM i using $INDFILE or your preferred upload tool.
-   * If you have used AWS.M2 as your HLQ, you should end up with the below code structure on the mainframe
+   * If you have used AWS.M2 as your HLQ, you should end up with the below code structure on the IBM i

       | HLQ    | Name          | Format | Length |
       | :----- | :------------ | :----- | -----: |